maxflorex/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 Learn more about [caching](/docs/going-to-production.md).

-## Does getServerSideProps render an error page
+## Does getServerSideProps render an error page?

 If an error is thrown inside `getServerSideProps`, it will show the `pages/500.js` file.
 Check out the documentation for [500 page](/docs/advanced-features/custom-error-page#500-page) to learn more on how to create it.
 During development this file will not be used and the dev overlay will be shown instead.